-Extend partition in Windows Server 2016 safely
+How to extend partition volume in Windows 2016 Server

 - Do not know whether it is difficult and how to do this.

-- Do not know which tool is right choice, because a bad tool could cause system failure or partition corruption.
+- Do not know which tool is right choice, because a bad tool could cause system boot failure or partition corruption.

-Is it difficult to extend partition in Windows Server 2016?
+Is it difficult to extend server partition?

 Which is the right tool to extend server volume?

-Step 2: Right-click the partition you want to extend and select “Extend Volume…”
+Step 2: Right-click the left contiguous partition such as C: and select “Extend Volume…”

 Step 3: The Extend Volume Wizard will be launched, click Next to continue.